rust-lang/book/nostarch/chapter07.md

 `main` function.
 As your code grows, you’ll eventually move functionality out into other functions, both for re-use and for better organization.
 By splitting your code up into smaller chunks, each chunk is easier to understand on its own.
-But what happens if find yourself with too many functions?
-Rust has a module system that handles the problem of wanting to to re-use code while keeping your code organized.
+But what happens if you find yourself with too many functions?
+Rust has a module system that handles the problem of wanting to re-use code while keeping your code organized.

 In the same way that you extract lines of code into a function, you can extract